Snowflake-Labs/sfquickstarts/site/sfguides/src/churn_modeling_in_hex/churn_modeling_in_hex.md

 feedback link: https://github.com/Snowflake-Labs/sfguides/issues
 tags: Hex, Notebooks, Partner Connect

-# Don't let your customers slip away: A guide to churn modeling using Snowflake and Hex
+# Churn modeling using Snowflake and Hex

-## Lab Overview
+## Overview
 In this demo, we will play the role of a data scientist at a telecom company that wants to identify users who are at high risk of churning.
 To accomplish this, we need to build a model that can learn how to identify such users.
 We will demonstrate how to use Hex in conjunction with Snowflake/Snowpark to build a Random Forest Classifier to help us with this task.

 ### Prerequisites
 * Familiarity with basic Python and SQL
 * Familiarity with training ML models
 * Familiarity with data science notebooks
+* Go to the [Snowflake](https://signup.snowflake.com/) sign-up page and register for a free account.
+After registration, you will receive an email containing a link that will take you to Snowflake, where you can sign in.